top of page

 ICON-Navigating Aviation.png

 Angela’s aviation journey began early in her life with skydiving.
 She subsequently completed over 1000 jumps and became co-owner and co-director of a highly successful skydiving operation on the outskirts of Brisbane, Australia.
-Angela commenced flight training in 2004, attaining her Private Pilot’s Licence (PPL) and adding “jump pilot” to her already long list of responsibilities in the business.
-She would soon achieve her Commercial Pilot’s Licence (CPL), sparking aspirations outside her business to fly commercial jets.
+Angela commenced flight training in 2004, attaining her Commercial Pilot’s Licence (CPL) and adding “Senior Pilot” to her already long list of responsibilities in the business.
+Shortly after, she commenced her Airline Transport Pilot Licence (ATPL) study, sparking aspirations outside her business to fly commercial jets.

 These aspirations halted on the morning of the 2nd of January 2006 when one of their skydiving aircraft crashed with seven people on board.
 The pilot, two tandem instructors and two tandem passengers were fatally injured.
 Life for Angela and many others close to the accident would never be the same again after that horrific day.
 The ongoing effects of this profoundly traumatic and life-changing tragedy continue to reverberate through their lives, even to this day.